Stacktical/stacktical.github.io/_posts/2021-01-04-stacktical-dsla-protocol-2021-roadmap-blockchain-cryptocurrency-itsm-sla-fintech-legaltech-insurtech.md

 Think of it as a way to lead developers by example, with a laser-focused use case with high commercial viability.

-To ensure that DSLA.network meets its market, we ran hundreds of user customer interviews with wallet developers, staking pool operators and Proof-of-Stake network teams, and addressed their functional and non-functional requirements with care.
+To ensure that DSLA.network meets its market, we ran hundreds of user user interviews with wallet developers, staking pool operators and Proof-of-Stake network teams, and addressed their functional and non-functional requirements with care.

 Except for one requirement: the ability to **use DSLA Protocol on other blockchain networks than Ethereum**.

 ## DSLA Maxima

-A native, stand-alone edition of DSLA Protocol on your favorite network.
-This is DSLA Maxima.
-We are teaming up with the best Proof-of-Stake network teams to enable both our community of developers to:
+To address the need expressed by an ever growing number of potential customers and friends, we are officializing DSLA Maxima, a native, stand-alone edition of DSLA Protocol on your favorite network.

+The DSLA core developers are teaming up with the best Proof-of-Stake networks to enable both our community of developers :

 - Tap into their network-specific capabilities;
 - Access their DeFi protocols with composability;